nicholaswmin/fsm/README.md

 In addition to an extensive test suite, it emphasizes catching issues at *construction-time*, rather than *run-time*.

-As a result, constructor arguments are strictly validated.
-The validation errors contain descriptive error messages.
+As a result, constructor arguments are strictly validated, with validation errors containing descriptive error messages.

 For example: